JakeLove/Impetus/README.md

 Sensor data was collected from 4 people (trainset) and testing on 4 people (test set)

 My initial approach was to look at the problem as a classification problem.
 Each PIN entry was a discrete value out of 10 possible categories.
 For each PIN digit entry, I had a set of temporal data, 12 time-series (4 sensors with 3 dimensions each.
 To classify this kind of data I looked into two options.
-Echo state networks for signal classification and then sequential neural networks using various signal features and statistics for the input layer.
+Echo state networks for signal classification, then sequential neural networks using various signal features and statistics for the input layer.

 Initial Classification: